 This is my personal blog.
-It is primarily focused on my passions: inquiry-based learning and quality professional development.
+It is primarily focused on my passions: project based learning, inquiry-based learning, student-centered learning, and instructional leadership.

-I typically post 1-2 times a week.
+I typically post about once a week.
 To make sure you don’t miss my newest posts, you can subscribe via email.

 My Top Posts